dottxt-ai/demos/holidays-2024/santa/README.md

-# Santa's Gift Delivery Game 🎅
+# Robot Santa Game 🤖🎅

-A simple text-based game where you play as Santa Claus, delivering gifts to houses across a grid-based board.
+A simple terminal game where you play as Santa Claus, delivering gifts to houses across a grid-based board.

 But more importantly, it's a game where you can watch a language model attempt to play Santa.
+Typically they do not do this very well.

-The lanugage model uses Outlines and structured generation to determine a set of valid moves that the model must choose from.
+The lanugage model uses [Outlines](https://github.com/dottxt-ai/outlines) and structured generation to determine a set of valid moves that the model must choose from.

 ![Gameplay](./santa-demo.gif)